lelea2/Algorithm/theory/web/javascript-code-fun.md

 - 7. What does the following return?
 - 8. Addition in JS and type resulted
 - 9. How to access content within the iframe
+- 10. What type of pop-up boxes you can create in JS and how you create them?

 <!-- /MarkdownTOC -->